Backup of Cloud Machines

 Veeam Backup & Replication installs the Veeam components on the cloud machine in the following way:

-1. Veeam Backup & Replication starts the rescan operation and checks that Amazon SSM service or Azure Run-Command is running.
+- Veeam Backup & Replication starts the rescan operation and checks that Amazon SSM or Azure Run Command can receive and execute commands.

 All managed by Veeam Backup & Replication Veeam Agents send messages to one Veeam Backup & Replication queue.